TheThunderGuyS/OldMinecraftSounds/README.md

 See my [Code of Conduct.](CODE_OF_CONDUCT.md)

-Changes from the default sounds:
+Differences from the default sounds:

+- Many things share the same sounds:
   - Chests, barrels, Shulker boxes, doors both iron and wood as well as trapdoors and fence gates use the exact same sound.
+  - Bows, crossbows and snowballs/eggs/Ender pearls make the same sound.
+  - Zombies, husks, zombie villagers and drowned all have the same sounds.
+  - The Ender dragon uses the same hurt sound as the player.

+- Many things now use their actual old sounds:
+  - Igniting fire with flint and steel makes the old sound
+  - Old sounds for falls and damage!
+  - Old low quality explosions!
+  - Rain has the old annoying noises.
+  - Old sounds for lava bubbling are used.
+  - Old water splash sounds are used.
+  - Old noisy cows!
+  - Old Slime sounds.
+  - Old "metallic" Creeper sounds.
+  - Old "bone-like" skeleton sounds.

+- Many sounds are simply removed:
   - End portals no longer make sounds when placing Eyes of Ender or being activated.
-- Old sounds for falls and damage!
   - Eyes of Ender don't make a pop when dropping from the sky.
-- Igniting fire with flint and steel makes a block place sound
-- Bows, crossbows and snowballs/eggs/Ender pearls make the same sound.
-Drawing a crossbow is silent.
+  - Drawing a crossbow is silent.
   - Gaining experience and leveling up is silent.
-- The Ender dragon uses the same hurt sound as the player and killing it is silent.
-- Old water splash sounds are used.
-- Old sounds for lava bubbling are used.
+  - Removed the Ender dragon death sound.
   - Minecarts are silent.
   - Shearing a sheep is silent.
-- Old low quality explosions!
-- Breaking a tool is silent.
+  - Breaking tools is silent.
-- Zombies, husks, zombie villagers and drowned all have the same sounds.
-- Rain has the old annoying noises.
-- Underwater ambiance and entering/exiting water is silent.
+  - Underwater ambiance and the sound for entering/exiting water is removed.
-- Squid squirting ink is silent.
+  - Squids squirting ink is silent.
-- Old cow sounds!
-Milking is silent.
+  - Milking cows is silent.
-- Old Slime sounds.
-- Old Creeper sounds.
-- Old skeleton sounds.

 ![](Banner.png)